telerik/kendo-ui-core/docs/controls/layout/splitter/overview.md

 ### Initialize the Splitter

 > **Important**
->
-> The Splitter should be initialized after the DOM is fully loaded, so make sure you create it within a $(document).ready() statement.
+> * The Splitter should be initialized after the DOM is fully loaded, so make sure you create it within a $(document).ready() statement.
->
-> In addition, the widget must be visible at the time of initialization.
+> * The widget must be visible at the time of initialization.
 If it is nested in a hidden container, then execute the Splitter's [`resize`](#resize-manually) method as soon as it becomes visible.

 The example below demonstrates how to initialize the Splitter using a jQuery selector.